-The flow transitions for 1 wt% CNC at three different relative cylinder rotations, i.e., $\beta = 0, -0.5$ and -0.75, are represented in Fig. 5, 6, and 7, respectively.
+The flow transitions for 1 wt. % CNC at $\beta = 0, -0.5$, and -0.75 are represented in Figs. 5-7, respectively.
 The figures compare the space-time diagrams, and details therefrom, with scalar plots of the (temporal) frequency spectra and (spatial) wavenumber spectra as function of Re.
-Complementary still frame extracts from the video recordings representative of the patterns identified are summarized in Fig. 17.
-We note that in all temporal spectrograms the rotational frequency of the rotating cylinders, $f_n^{(i,o)}$ has the highest signal-to-noise ratio and a significant number of higher harmonics present in the spectra.
+Complementary still frame extracts from the video recordings representative of the patterns identified are summarized in Fig. 8.
+We note that in all temporal spectrograms, the rotational frequency of the rotating cylinders, $f_n^{(i,o)}$, has the highest signal-to-noise ratio and a significant number of higher harmonics present in the spectra.
 This can be readily identified as constant ramp peaks that span the entire test duration.
-As a reference, the instability modes for the Newtonian case (water) are presented in Fig. 16 in Appendix IV.
+As a reference, the instability modes for the Newtonian case (water) are presented in Fig. S4 in supplementary materia V.